@sohoplace

 Starring Thomas Coombes (Baby Reindeer), Paapa Essiedu, (I May Destroy You, Gangs of London), Erin Doherty (The Crown) and Sharon Duncan-Brewster (Dune) and directed by Clint Dyer, the “uniquely brilliant” (Evening Standard) DEATH OF ENGLAND is set to be the theatrical event of the summer.

-Book your DEATH OF ENGLAND: MICHAEL tickets with LOVEtheatre today!
+Sign up to hear more about DEATH OF ENGLAND: MICHAEL tickets with LOVEtheatre today!

 A family in mourning.
 A man in crisis.
 After the death of his dad, Michael is powerless and angry.
 In a state of heartbreak, he confronts the difficult truths about his father’s legacy and the country that shaped him.
 At the funeral, unannounced and unprepared, Michael decides it is time to speak.